oguzhankarabulut/cachapi/README.md

 Cachapi is simple key-value memory store application you can use it with http requests.
 It also saves to store value periodically(per minute) to json file with "timestamp-data.json" name under /tmp folder.

+PS: Value can be any type: bool, string, int, array, object..

 ## API DOC

 You can reach api documentation via: